Former home builder starts DreamMaker remodeling franchise in San Antonio

 Marty Cherrie, who has built more than 200 houses, says remodeling franchise’s systems and business model reflect its core values

 Marty Cherrie considers himself a “cradle-to-grave construction guy.”
 The former commercial and residential builder has been part of the construction industry his entire adult life, working alongside his father for decades before taking over the family business.
-During the peak years of his business, it generated more than $12 million in annual sales.

 Then, 2007 brought the Great Recession.
 As sales stalled and banks called in loans, Cherrie was left in a situation, like many other builders, in which projects already underway could not be completed.
 After 25 years of owning successful businesses, “I was broke,” he said.